LUCIT-Systems-and-Development/unicorn-binance-websocket-api/README.md

 "[sammchardy/python-binance](https://github.com/sammchardy/python-binance)" provides a websocket client too, so why to use the UNICORN Binance WebSocket API?

 - 100% auto-reconnect.
-- Streams are processing asynchronous/concurrent (python asyncio) and each stream is started in an separate thread.
+- Streams are processing asynchronous/concurrent (python asyncio) and each stream is started in a separate thread.
 - No use of the twisted module, so you can use this lib in a daemonized application (compatible with [python-daemon](https://pypi.org/project/python-daemon/)).
-- If you can not store your data in cause of an offline local database, you can kick back the data to the stream_buffer which stores the receives in the RAM till you are able to process the data in the normal way again.
+- If you can not store your data in cause of a offline local database, you can kick back the data to the stream_buffer which stores the receives in the RAM till you are able to process the data in the normal way again.
 - Helpful management features.